co1emi11er2/Handcalcs.jl/README.md

 ![fraction](/assets/handcalc_latex_render.png)

-### @handcalcs macro
+### Multi line expression

-This macro is the same as @handcalc but for multiple expressions.
 You can add comments to the side of the expression by adding a string beside the expression.
-Note: the variables being assigned in the expressions are evaluated (see [docs]() for more details).
+Note: the variables being assigned in the expressions are evaluated (see [docs](https://co1emi11er2.github.io/Handcalcs.jl/stable/) for more details).
 See example below.

 ```julia
 a = 2